osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 ### The Computational Theory of Mind
 So, following this, human thought could be seen as a computational process -- one that involved symbol manipulation, just like what a Turing machine would do.

 In 1961, Allen Newell and Herbert Simon posited the "General Problem Solver" (GPS).
 This was an attempt at trying to reproduce the process of "thinking" in computational form.
 For example, they had a person think out loud as they went about solving a particular logic problem, like reversing a logical expression.

+Say we want to solve a simple math problem: $ 2x = 4$.
+First, we isolate the variable and then perform the same operation to the other side of the equation -- divide by 2 -- which yields us our answer.

 By doing this, human thinking was literally symbol manipulation, and this led Newell and Simon to state outright: